leglorious/jmxtranswiki/Home.md

 There are two primary modes for using jmxtrans.
 The first is to use the JmxTransformer engine included with the distribution.
 This engine will read a directory of .json files, process them and then create 'jobs' to execute on a [cron-like schedule](http://www.quartz-scheduler.org/docs/tutorials/crontrigger.html).
 Each job maps to a server that you would like to query jmx attributes on.
 Therefore, you can setup a complex query schedule for each server by setting the cronExpression field on the Server object (by default it is every minute).

 For a given json file, there can be an unlimited number of servers defined within it.
-The servers are the JVM's that you want to gather stats from and are defined by a hostname, port, username and password.
+The servers are the JVMs that you want to gather stats from and are defined by a hostname, port, username and password.

 Within each server, there can be an unlimited number of JMX queries executed against it.
 Each Query executed against a server can output its results using any number of OutputWriters. jmxtrans includes several different OutputWriters that you can use.